Ej1seven/Ej1seven/README.md

 ### 📺 Latest Coding Project - UTA Mobile Application

+## To get a detailed look at the features of this app, simply click the thumbnail below to view a walkthrough.

 [<img align="center" alt="UTA Mobile App" src="photos\UTA Mobile Logo.png" />](https://youtu.be/_8Q4Jvin8ts?si=2dZjiuS8zdoDZGnI)
+This application is a one-stop hub for all things library-related!
+As a web developer, I embarked on this journey to create an app that seamlessly brings together students and faculty, providing easy access to vital information and services offered by our esteemed library.

 <!-- -->
 <!--